jradrion/TEFLoN/README.md

     -wd [full path to working directory]
     -e <full path to repeatMasker executable>
     -g <full path to reference genome in fasta format>
-    -r <full path to repBase_library.ref for your organism>
+    -r <full path to repBase_library.ref for your organism> #NOTE: a custom TE library may be used, but fasta sequence headers must be formated as ">FAMILYID\tORDERID\n"
     -p <prefix for all newly created files>
+    -l [minimum length for RepeatMasker predicted TE to be reported in final annotation] -s [RepeatMasker predicted TEs from the same family separated by distances less than the splitDist will be combined into a single annotated TE] #Note: it is recommended to use average sequencing read length
-    -l <approximate length of reads that you will later map> -d [identify only those repeats < x percent diverged from the consensus seq] -t [number of threads]
+    -d [only those repeats < x percent diverged from the consensus seq will be included in final annotation] -t [number of threads]
 ```